Rising bollard system in Salzburg

 Kellertheater in Linz

-One of my favourite diversions: Taking photos of decorations which don’t fit to the geography of the region.
-So I took this pic of an elephant seen at a building at the main square of Linz.
-The house is also known for being the home of a cellar theatre (Kellertheater) which generally performs comedies.
+One of my favourite diversions: Taking photos of decorations which don’t fit the geography of the region.
+So I discovered this elephant on a facade in the main square of Linz.
+The house is also known for a theatre (Kellertheater), which generally performs comedies.

 Mozarthaus in Linz